Richard Moll, who found fame as a bailiff on the original sitcom ‘Night Court,’ dies at 80

 NEW YORK (AP) — Richard Moll, a character actor who found lasting fame as an eccentric but gentle giant bailiff on the original “Night Court” sitcom, has died.
 He was 80.

-Moll died Thursday at his home in Big Bear Lake, California, according to Jeff Sanderson, a family spokesperson.
+Moll died Thursday at his home in Big Bear Lake, California, according to Jeff Sanderson, a publicist at Chasen & Company.

 After “Night Court” ended, Moll contributed his trademark gravelly voice to various video games and comic book projects like “Batman: The Animated Series” as Harvey Dent and appeared in horror films like “Ghost Shark” (2013) and “Slay Belles” (2018).